-A possible-and much discussed-culprit for the reported gender difference in reaction to high-ability peers is the fact that male students and female students perceive competition differently (Iriberri and Rey-Biel 2019; Niederle and Vesterlund 2011).
-On the one hand, female students have a higher tendency than male students to experience test pressure, which puts them at disadvantage in standardized tests (for example, Gneezy, Niederle, and Rustichini 2003; Montolio and Taberner 2018; Saygin 2020).
-On the other hand, female students shy away from competitive environments (for example, Morin 2015; Niederle and Vesterlund 2007) because of lower self-confidence, lower academic self-concept, or lower willingness to compete against male students.
-This phenomenon is more prominent among high-ability students (Buser, Peter, and Wolter 2017; Preckel et al. 2008).
+A possible - and much discussed - culprit for the reported gender difference in reaction to high ability peers is the fact that male students and female students perceive competition differently (Iriberri and

+Rey-Biel, 2019; Niederle and Vesterlund, 2011).
+On the one hand, female students have a higher tendency than male students to experience test pressure, which puts them at disadvantage in standardized tests (e.g., Gneezy, Niederle, and Rustichini, 2003; Montolio and Taberner, 2018; Saygin, 2020).
+On the other hand, female students shy away from competitive environments (e.g., Morin, 2015; Niederle and Vesterlund, 2007) because of lower self-confidence, lower academic self-concept, or lower willingness to compete against male students.
+This phenomenon is more prominent among high-ability students (Buser, Peter, and Wolter, 2017; Preckel et al., 2008).

 A further mechanism that could possibly explain the heterogeneous impact of gifted peers on both male and female students is a "role model" mechanism.
 Gifted students may be seen as a source of inspiration by their peers and may influence their peers' achievement and motivation positively, especially if the gifted students are themselves exemplary peers.
-In recent years, the presence of female role models-or the lack thereof-has been shown to have a significant impact on behaviors, preferences, and career choices of other female students and women, and it has emerged as a prominent explanation for the gender imbalance in STEM careers (Avilova and Goldin 2018; Buckles 2019; Porter and Serra 2020).
-In this spirit, we investigate whether female students react differently
+In recent years, the presence of female role models - or the lack thereof - has been shown to have a significant impact on behaviors, preferences and career choices of other female students and women, and it has emerged as a prominent explanation for the gender imbalance in STEM careers (Avilova and Goldin, 2018; Buckles, 2019; Porter and Serra, 2019).
+In this spirit, we investigate whether female students react differently to gifted female peers than to gifted male peers (and inversely).
+In addition, we look at whether gifted female or male students who are exemplary students influence their female and male peers more positively than disruptive gifted students.